mike-barber/rust-zero-cost-abstractions/README.md

 * Do benchmarking and profiling if you're not sure what's going on
 * Learn some Rust; it's really fun!

+## Presentation

+I presented this work at a Rust Dublin meetup, and I've included a copy of the [presentation slides](zero_cost_abstractions_presentation.pdf) here.

 ## Benchmarking

 It's the following that we're benchmarking: